nhohung/hackintosh_thinkpad_X230/README.md

 _There is another suggestion to install the combo update, which can be found at https://support.apple.com/kb/DL1970?locale=en_US but I haven't tried that._

-## Have fun with your hackintosh.

 # Part 2.
 Install fresh Catalina

 With the instruction from https://mighil.com/thinkpad-x230-hackintosh/, I first tried the latest 10.15.4 but Bluetooth is not detectable.
 I then tried the older 10.15.2 which matches version by the reference link.
+In the end, 10.15.2 seems to work best.
+This try was completed on April 5, 2020.

 Hereby I summarize the installation of both versions.
 In either case, Activity monitor Network Data received/sec normally appears zero.